 It feels slightly less wrong when it’s a close friend or lover, but it still feels like an invasion of privacy (touching another person’s daemon is reserved for basically only immediate family and lovers, and even so, very rarely)

 One wrong interaction with someone else’s phone can destroy your relationship with them entirely

-- I did the most intimate thing I could do with my girlfriend recently – we exchanged all our passwords and gave each other access to all of our accounts.
+I did the most intimate thing I could do with my girlfriend recently – we exchanged phone PINs, and all our login info for all of our accounts.
 We now own a piece of each other’s souls.

 Thoughts brought to you by the fact that a close friend of mine borrowed my phone to call their grandma 2 weeks ago since their phone died; I felt many unexpectedly strong emotions about this.

 This is an interesting tiktok that the algorithms gave to me today.